artur-masalcev/bluetooth-maze-app/README.md

 On the main screen there are three main components: timer, joystick (which is not available in accelerometer mode) and connection indicator.

 ### Timer
-Timer shows the current game time.
+The first window of the timer shows the current game time.
 It nullifies when ball is touching the start position of the labyrinth and stops when it touches the finish position.
 The second window represents the best time.

 ![Screenshot_4](https://user-images.githubusercontent.com/76208684/112892370-e4775800-90e1-11eb-9c6e-05de641824db.png)

 ### Connection indicator
-Connection indicator can be in three colors.
+Connection indicator represents the state and stability of the connection.
+The indicator can be in three colors.

 ![Screenshot_5](https://user-images.githubusercontent.com/76208684/112892272-ca3d7a00-90e1-11eb-9f05-c123bcdb85e3.png)